 3.5 Taxonomic resolution

 The ability to differentiate closely related species was evaluated by comparing how many base pairs differentiated each reference sequence from the most similar sequence for a different species in the region amplified.
 In general, the pairwise differences between the most similar sequences from different species were greater for rps10 than ITS1 (Figure 4A).
 A total of 14.7% of the predicted amplicons derived from unique species in the rps10 reference database shared an identical sequence with a different species, compared with 29.4% in the ITS1 database (Figure 4B).
 In addition, 67.6% of the species in the rps10 database were distinguished from their most closely related species by five or more base pairs, in contrast to only 16.2% for ITS1.
 Polymorphic sites in the rps10 locus are distributed across the entire length of the amplicons and sequences align with few gaps.
 In contrast, variation in the ITS1 locus appears in clusters and alignments have frequent large indels in many blocks (Figure 5).
 Another way to compare the ability to distinguish sequences is the distribution of bootstrap scores for taxonomic assignment and sequence clustering of the mock community sequences.
 There was little difference in the bootstrap scores for taxonomic assignment between the two methods.
 Since these bootstrap values are also influenced by the reference database and the reference databases were different for each locus, this comparison should be interpreted with caution.
-However, the bootstrap scores and branch lengths from the neighbor-joining trees of the mock community sequences were higher in rps10 than in ITS1 (Figure S2; Figure S3), suggesting rps10 sequences from different taxa are generally more diverged from each other than in similar comparisons for ITS1.
+However, the bootstrap scores and branch lengths from the neighbor-joining trees of the mock community sequences were higher in rps10 than in ITS1 (Figure S3; Figure S4), suggesting rps10 sequences from different taxa are generally more divergent than in similar comparisons for ITS1.
 Overall, rps10 reference sequences exhibited more polymorphic sites among the most similar inter-species pairwise comparisons than ITS1 sequences and were overall more polymorphic.

 4. DISCUSSION